AsynchronousAI/cobalt/README.md

 - improved vm
 - Easy interface to get device information `device`, `device.specs().CPU`, etc
 - LLVM JIT compiler
-- `minicobalt` interpreter without alot of std functions and runs on bare bones
+- `minicobalt` interpreter without alot of std functions and runs on bare bones only 4k lines of code
 - bytecode optimizer
-- C++ bridge
+- C API extended to allow C datastructures to be posted to Cobalt without needing to be wrapped
 - 30% increase with pool allocator
 - lpeg-labels built in
 - `$`, `@`, `&` symbols for pairs, ipairs, table.unpack